MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 The current preview version is **1.27.39.0 ** and has the following changes since the current GA version of the client.

 **New features**:

-- For the Azure Information Protection scanner
+- For the Azure Information Protection scanner:

     - You can specify a file types list to include or exclude from scanning.
 To specify this list, use [Set-AIPScannerScannedFileType](/powershell/module/azureinformationprotection/Set-AIPScannerScannedFileType).
 After you have specified your file types list, you can add a new file type to the list by using [Add-AIPScannerScannedFileType](/powershell/module/azureinformationprotection/Add-AIPScannerScannedFileType), and remove a file type from the list by using [Remove-AIPScannerScannedFileType](/powershell/module/azureinformationprotection/Remove-AIPScannerScannedFileType).